ling-sn/b-psid/III. Calculations/i. calculate_dr/README.md

 ### Counting algorithm
 * The tool [pysamstats](https://github.com/alimanfoo/pysamstats/blob/master/pysamstats/pileup.py) was used to obtain base and deletion counts for each BAM file.
-  1. For each updated fwd_unuar and rev_unuar file, the genomic coordinates of the UNUAR sites were grouped by chromosome in the following format:
+  1. For each fwd_unuar and rev_unuar file, the genomic coordinates of the UNUAR sites were grouped by chromosome in a dictionary:
       $${\text{Chr1: (Site1, Site2, Site3)}}$$

-  2. Pileup traversal in a BAM was then called once per chromosome (key) by leveraging the min. and max. coordinate values of their respective sets (value).
+  2. Pileup traversal in a given BAM input was then called once per chromosome (key) by leveraging the min. and max. coordinate values of their respective sets (value).
   3. Counts at individual sites of interest were stored in a dictionary, which was then appended to a list.
   4. After this process was repeated for all sites in each chromosome, the list was converted to a dataframe.
   5. After this process was completed for both fwd/rev BAMs, the separate count dataframes were concatenated into one.
-  6. Observed deletion and real rates were calculated, leading to an output TSV.
+  6. Observed deletion and real rates were calculated, and output TSVs were obtained per sample replicate.
 ---
 ### Citations
 * `calculate_dr.py` by Sonia Ling.
 If you have any questions, please reach out to [ling-sn](https://github.com/ling-sn).